kofifus/Combo/README.md

 methods:

 - Combo(div) - constructor
-- toggle(bool) - show/hide or toggle if s undefined
+- toggle(bool) - show/hide or toggle if passed undefined
 - focus() - move focus to the input area
 - select() - select/deselect the text in the input field